cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 (i.e., not in the future)
 and no less than `MessageDelay + Precision` behind than the node's local clock (i.e., not too far in the past).
-`Precision` and `MessageDelay` are consensus parameters, detailed in following.
+`Precision` and `MessageDelay` are consensus parameters, and are the same across all nodes.

 If the proposed block's timestamp is within the window of acceptable timestamps, the timestamp is considered **timely**.